fmder/ghalton/README.md

 This library allows to generate quasi-random numbers according to the generalized Halton sequence.
-For more information on Generalized Halton Sequences, their properties and limits, see Braaten and Weller (1979), Faure and Lemieux (2009), and De Rainville et al. (2012) and reference therein.
+For more information on Generalized Halton Sequences, their properties, and limits see Braaten and Weller (1979), Faure and Lemieux (2009), and De Rainville et al. (2012) and reference therein.